Shockvaluemedia/directfanz-project/LAUNCH_STRATEGY.md

 ## 🚀 **READY TO LAUNCH?**

-Your DirectFanz platform has everything needed for a successful launch:
+Your DirectFanZProject platform has everything needed for a successful launch:

 ✅ **Production-ready code**
 ✅ **Real-time messaging system**